ioh-UwU/bsky-raffle/README.md

 Thank you everyone for participating!
 ```
 Another thing to note: a `session_string.txt` file will be created when you log in.
 This is an alternative login method that tries to to use an existing session rather than starting a new one to reduce API calls.
-You should not edit this file, and nothing breaks if you delete it.
+You should not edit this file, but nothing breaks if you delete it.

 And that's it!
 To change the raffle settings, mess around with `options.json`.
 If you run into any issues using this script, feel free to shoot me a DM on Bluesky! <br/>